sord-dev/nextjs-markdown-blog-ssr/markdown/beatstars-pro-page.md

 Make your website hard to understand and the user will leave, make it easy and the user will stay.

 One might ask where the problem is here, well a pro beat store website does not allow for full control of our site.
 Fonts are restricted, colours are restricted too.
 No background images that may be a little on the creative side.

 This leaves us with little working room to actually brand ourselves and give a good impression to our potential customers.

 The effect of this can be low retention, sales and people who end up leaving before they see what we have to offer.

 Another problem is the fact we’re unable to optimise.

 I won’t get into the real nerdy stuff but with a custom website we’re able to reduce loading times down to milliseconds given the correct adjustments.
 Google notes that as a page's load time goes from one second to five seconds, the probability of users turning away from the page to view other sites increases by 90%. - [article](https://www.zdnet.com/article/reduce-page-load-times-on-your-website-to-retain-users/)

+While that is a big loss I would also like to say I'm sure there are plenty of 'pro beat pages' out there that are capable of keeping up, but the accessibility of such speeds comes much more easily from the get go with a custom website.
+Please keep that in mind!

 ## Marketing